Ben R. Novosad, President and Chief Executive Officer

 Carl Sample is a rancher and poultry producer from Gonzales County.
-He is a life member of the San Antonio Livestock Exposition, where he served as a member of the Calf Scramble Committee for more than 25 years.
+He is a life member of the San Antonio Livestock Exposition, where he served as a member of the Calf Scramble Committee for over 25 years.
 He is a former director for the Gonzales County Underground Water Conservation District.
 Mr. Sample is also a member of the Independent Cattlemen's Association of Texas and serves on the finance and audit committees of Smiley United Methodist Church.
 He earned a BBA with a major in accounting from Baylor University.

 EAST TEXAS - REGION 10

 John Malazzo owns and operates John Malazzo Farms in Burleson and Brazos counties, where he raises cotton, corn, milo, hay and F-1 replacement heifers.
 Mr. Malazzo graduated with a bachelor's degree in agricultural economics from Texas A&M University.
 Mr. Malazzo was a director of Heart of Texas PCA through its merger with Capital Farm Credit.
 He currently serves as a director of Producers Co-op Association of Bryan, the Texas Cotton Growers Cooperative Association - Taylor Compress, and the Farm Service Agency USDA Burleson County Committee.
 He is past director and agricultural representative of the Post Oak Savannah Underground Water Conservation District, the Burleson County Fair Association, the Burleson County 4-H and FFA Commercial Heifer Show and Sale, the Burleson County Field Crops Committee, the Burleson County Beef & Forage Committee, the Extension Program Council and the Extension Leadership Advisory Board.

 Ronnie Riddle, Position 1